djdebonis/makeReadmeTableOfContents/README.md

 # makeReadmeToc
-a c++ command-line script that will automatically develop a table of contents for a Github README.md or another markdown file using the existing headers.
+Make a markdown table of contents to spruce up your repo's README.
+Like this:

 ## table of contents